mrknmc/jose-servinho/README.md

 ## Running the tests

-Run tests as follows (mocha and sinon are dependencies):
+Run tests as follows (mocha is a dependency):

 ```
 npm test